 2. Damaging Other Parts to Get the Part You Need

 This often happens because customers perceive the vehicle as “junk”, which, by extension, makes him or her feel like damaging other parts to acquire the part they need to be no problem.
 Nothing could be further from the truth.
 Junkyards plan to sell all the parts you find in a junk car.
 If you damage parts to get the part you need, you may be responsible for paying for the damage.

 3. Using a flame cutter to Remove Parts

 A flame cutter has it place for removing certain type of auto parts, but a junkyard isn’t a place where you should use a flame cutter.
 Flame cutters can easily damage parts, but of greater concern is the safety hazard that flame cutting poses when used on end-of-life vehicles.

 The vehicles often contain flammable engine residues that could ignite.
 In addition to potentially causing you injury, a fire that erupts is almost guaranteed to make some parts useless due to fire damage.
 Again, you may be financially responsible for the parts you damage.

 Wrench-A-Part is a Killeen, Texas, car buyer that runs professionally operated junkyards in four Texas cities: Austin, Belton, Holland, and Lubbock.
 Because we operate in close proximity to Killeen, the Killeen area is a valuable part of our customer base.

 Whether you need to buy self service used auto parts or sell an end-of-life automobile, our prices for purchases and sold auto parts are some of the best in your area.
-For more information about our services, please refer to our contact page to find our location that is nearest to yours.
 We look forward to helping you sell your end-of life vehicle, or find crucial replacement parts.